 At some point of time, for civilization to develop, the twits have to be stopped.

 The wheel has been invented, and we no longer live in caves.
 Nevertheless, even today, we must deal with serious problems.
 Think about pollution, war in the Middle East, abortion, the national debt, etc. Fortunately, even today there are intelligent and hard-working inventors who struggle to solve these problems.
-Unfortunately, there are also twits who throw monkey wrenches in their wheels.
+Unfortunately, there are also twits who get in the way of the productive workflow.

 How do twits harm progress?
 Generally, they make no effort to learn.
 They hurry up and condemn what others do, without having even the faintest idea of what they are talking about.

 The inventor of the wheel was lucky: if too many twits bothered him, he could simply go back to his cave and work in solitude.
 Unfortunately, the problems we have today can rarely be solved by a single person.
 Often, on the contrary, they require a long and delicate intellectual collaboration between groups of people who don't have a natural tendency to get along.
 The negative effect of twits is hence multiplied.